How to Use AGGREGATE Function in Excel (13 Examples)

 C5:C9 = cell references that have the values to count values with texts

-So to calculate MAX from a range consisting of error values, we have to set the options parameter as,
+To calculate the MAX from a range with error values, we have to set the options parameter as 6, which will ignore error values

-After defining the parameter to ignore error values, now if we execute the MAX with the AGGREGATE function, we will still get our desired result even if we have error values lying in the dataset. (see the following picture)
+After defining the parameter to ignore error values, if we execute the MAX with the AGGREGATE function, we will still get our desired result even if we have error values lying in the dataset. (see the following picture)

 AGGREGATE Function to Calculate MAX in Excel

-It will produce the result based on the MIN function ignoring the value concealed in the hidden rows.
+This will produce the result based on the MIN function ignoring the value concealed in the hidden rows.

 AGGREGATE Function to Calculate MIN in Excel

-4. Calculating SUM with the AGGREGATE Function
+Example 4 – Calculating the SUM with the AGGREGATE Function

 AGGREGATE Function to Calculate SUM in Excel